 Goals & Activities

-These goals are supported through a wide range of activities that are overseen by a Board of Directors, an Advisory Board and a Curatorial Panel drawn from the Atlanta photographic community.
+These goals are supported through a wide range of activities that are overseen by a Board of Directors and an Advisory Board drawn from the Atlanta photographic community.

 APG hosts photographic exhibitions throughout the year in its gallery space at the Tula Art Center in Atlanta, Georgia.
 Most shows are juried by well-known photography curators, gallery owners and experts.
 APG is free and open to the public, Tuesday – Saturday, 12 – 4pm or by appointment.